A unifying framework for generalised Bayesian online learning in non-stationary environments: Conclusions

 \section{Conclusions}

 We introduced a unified Bayesian framework to perform online predictions in non-stationary environments, and showed how it covers many prior works.
 We also used our framework to design a new method, \RLSPR, which is suited to tackle prediction problems when the observations exhibit both abrupt and gradual changes.
-We hope to explore other novel variants and applications in future work.
+In future work, we aim to investigate other novel variants and applications to newer model architectures such as transformers and graph neural networks \citep{moreno-pino2024roughtransformer,arroyo2025vanishing}.